marianaolvr/computers-quiz/README.md

 # computers-quiz :floppy_disk:
-This project is being created for the practice of Typescript!
+This project is being created for the practice of Typescript with VueJs!

 ## Project setup
 ```